SamueleGiraudo/Calimba/Help.md

 $2^{-16}$ are considered (the coefficients smaller than this value are set to $0$).

-A sound with an high value for `p` is more powerful but has more chances to be saturated (for instance when several phrases are stacked).
+A sound with an high value for `p` is more powerful but has more chances to be saturated (for instance when several phrases are added).
 A sound with an high value for `r` has more harmonics and seems more aggressive.

 Here are some examples of the first harmonics coefficients given some values for `p` and